 2. Strategy Analysis: How TCS and Infosys Drive Growth

 TCS follows a long-term strategy based on automation and efficiency.
-Its Machine First™ Delivery Model helps clients get faster and more reliable results.
+Its Machine First™ Delivery Model supports automation and large-scale service delivery.
 The company is expanding in markets like APAC, Africa, and Latin America.

 TCS Growth Strategy: